Grismund/i-am-the-forest-srd/README.md

 ### Doubles Rule

-When any doubles are rolled at any point during  any Encroachment, these three effects occur:
+When any doubles are rolled at any point during any Encroachment, begin a Special Event:

-- A random event occurs.
+1. Determine the result of the Encroachment.
+2. Roll on Event Tables to determine the nature of the Special Event
+3. Interpret results in favor of the winner.
-- Two hexes are at stake.
+4. Two hexes are at stake.
-- Two GP are at stake.
+5. Two GP are at stake.

 <!-- TODO: Rewrite this very obtuse wording -->
-The effect of a double and an Ability stack.
-Both effects must be applied even if a double disappears due to an Ability’s effect or appears because of an Ability’s effect.
+A Special Event must occur if doubles are rolled at any point and for any reason during an Encroachment roll even if the roll changes due to an Ability.